 The updated Photos app helps you organize, view, and share your photos and videos.
 For example, the Photos app presents different ways to group photos and videos by name, date taken, or date modified, and also in folders where those files are stored, such as stored locally on your device or synced to your device from OneDrive, iCloud, and other cloud services.
 The app also allows you to move, copy or upload files to different locations on your computer or to OneDrive.
 The All Photos tab displays your locally stored or synced photos and videos according to the date they are taken.
-The Favorites tab lets you view photos and videos you previously liked or favorited.
-The Folders tab allows you to view photos or videos by their storage location.
+The Favorites tab lets you view photos or videos by their storage location.
 There are also tabs where you can see your photos and videos from available cloud services (such as OneDrive and other third-party services) that you have synced to your device.